Our Planet Promise is Compass Group’s global commitment to a sustainable future for all.

 The international food industry has a major role to play in reaching Net Zero and we are committed to playing our part in driving the transition to a healthy and sustainable global food system.

-That’s why we have announced a commitment to reach Climate Net Zero greenhouse gas (GHG) emissions across our global operations and value chain by 2050.
+That’s why we became the first foodservice company to commit to reaching Climate Net Zero greenhouse gas (GHG) emissions across our global operations and value chain by 2050.

-Our Global Net Zero strategy has been developed in partnership with international climate consultancy South Pole and includes ambitious carbon emissions reduction targets over the next decade to 2030 which have been validated by the Science Based Targets initiative (SBTi).
+We partner with leading climate consultants to continue to develop our Global Net Zero strategy.
+Our strategy includes ambitious carbon emissions reduction targets over the next decade to 2030, and to 2050, which have been validated by the Science Based Targets initiative (SBTi).

 Compass Group Denmark created a customised sustainability dashboard which has been implemented for 50 clients throughout 2022.
 It presents valuable sustainability insights such as CO2 emissions, seasonal, organic and local produce trends, as well as food waste data to clients.
 This data-driven technology gives us access to information on pertinent environmental criteria, helping us minimise energy, water, and waste in our kitchens and allowing us to reformulate our menus with the planet in mind.